BenK885/quad9dnsNetworkManagerConnection/README.md

 ## "Installation & activation script"
-The script will copy the connection profile file to the right location, set permissions, reload connections in Network Manager and automatically activate it. run via `sudo ./quad9dns.sh`
+The script will copy the connection profile file to the right location, set permissions, reload connections in Network Manager and automatically activate it.
+Just run it via `sudo ./quad9dns.sh`

 `quad9dns.sh`
 ```shell